kaist-plrg/spectec-core/bundle/README.md

 # base programs pass; the full suite has the 4 function programs failing
 make test-base
 make test

+# after editing a rule, type-check the spec: errors and warnings, no IL dump
+./spectecx elab --check impty.spectec

 # debug one program at a time
 ./spectecx impty typecheck -p tests/functions/closure.imp